OWASP/www-project-secure-headers/mainsite/01_headers.md

 📖 Headers:

-* [Content-Security-Policy-Report-Only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Security-Policy-Report-Only): Send the violation report to the endpoint defined into the directive named `report-to`.
+* [Content-Security-Policy-Report-Only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Security-Policy-Report-Only): Send the violation report to the endpoint defined in the directive named `report-to`.
-* [Cross-Origin-Embedder-Policy-Report-Only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Cross-Origin-Embedder-Policy-Report-Only): Send the violation report to the endpoint defined into the parameter named `report-to`.
+* [Cross-Origin-Embedder-Policy-Report-Only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Cross-Origin-Embedder-Policy-Report-Only): Send the violation report to the endpoint defined in the parameter named `report-to`.
-* [Integrity-Policy-Report-Only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Integrity-Policy-Report-Only): Send the violation report to the endpoint defined into the parameter named `endpoints`.
+* [Integrity-Policy-Report-Only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Integrity-Policy-Report-Only): Send the violation report to the endpoint defined in the parameter named `endpoints`.
-* [Permissions-Policy-Report-Only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Permissions-Policy-Report-Only): Send the violation report to the endpoint defined into the directive named `report-to`.
+* [Permissions-Policy-Report-Only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Permissions-Policy-Report-Only): Send the violation report to the endpoint defined in the directive named `report-to`.
-* [Cross-Origin-Opener-Policy-Report-Only](https://html.spec.whatwg.org/multipage/browsers.html#cross-origin-opener-policy-report-only): Send the violation report to the endpoint defined into the parameter named `report-to`.
+* [Cross-Origin-Opener-Policy-Report-Only](https://html.spec.whatwg.org/multipage/browsers.html#cross-origin-opener-policy-report-only): Send the violation report to the endpoint defined in the parameter named `report-to`.

 📄 Mapping of the violation report to the related header: